Welcome to today's edition of the Rush 24-7 podcast.

 The percentage of Republicans subscribing to the view has fluctuated modestly.

-Right now, 72% of Republicans agree with the notion that uh military strength is the best way to ensure peace.
+Right now, 72% of Republicans agree with the notion that military strength is the best way to ensure peace.

-Now, what is all this to you?
+Now, what does all this take?

 Or is it Democrats?

-Doesn't surprise me at all because it's true, and you look at the Democrat Party, look at their leaders and how they are trying to secure defeat in Iraq, secure defeat in the war on terror.
+And you look at the Democrat Party, look at their leaders and how they are trying to secure defeat in Iraq, secure defeat in the war on terror.

-They, by the way, they are out of their gourds over the president's speech yesterday in which he said that Al-Qaeda in Iraq is Al-Qaeda from Pakistan.
+They, by the way, they are out of their gourds over the president's speech yesterday in which he said that al-Qaeda in Iraq is al-Qaeda from Pakistan.

-And the president said this because one of the people we captured, the Al-Qaeda in Iraq leader says so.
+And the president said this because one of the people we captured, the Al-Qaeda in Iraq leader, says so.

 Yeah, this is just a front organization.